-Affordable disc brake conversion Kits for classic Buick, Cadillac, Chevrolet, Chrysler, Dodge, Desoto, LaSalle, Oldsmobile, and Pontiac vehicles
+Affordable front disc brake conversion Kits for classic Buick, Cadillac, Chevrolet, Chrysler, Dodge, Desoto, LaSalle, Oldsmobile, and Pontiac vehicles

 * NEW DESIGN – NEW PRICING – NEW KITS *

-Thank you for your interest in my affordable disc brake conversion kits.
+Thank you for your interest in my affordable front disc brake conversion kits.
 I hope I can be of help and service to you as you seek to convert your classic Buick, Cadillac, Chrysler, Dodge, Desoto, LaSalle, Oldsmobile, or Pontiac to disc brakes.
-As a fellow classic car hobbyist, I wanted to put disc brakes on my 1957 Oldsmobile (shown above) – but I could not find any kits on the market to do the conversion.
-Necessity is the mother of invention, and out of the need for a kit and the lack of anything on the market, I created my very first disc brake conversion kit for my vehicle back in 2002.
+As a fellow classic car hobbyist, I wanted to put front disc brakes on my 1957 Oldsmobile (shown above) – but I could not find any kits on the market to do the conversion.
+Necessity is the mother of invention, and out of the need for a kit and the lack of anything on the market, I created my very front first disc brake conversion kit for my vehicle back in 2002.

 Friends and other fellow car hobbyists inquired if I could build kits for them – and one kit led to another, and to another.
 These inquires have grown into a challenging hobby dedicated to providing improved braking for classic vehicles so these wonderful cars can get driven and enjoyed.